Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Introduction

 Implementing native iSWAP gates (or arbitrary-angle exchange gates) on neutral atom QPUs promises significant advantages.
-In particular, the slower decay of the relevant exchange interaction with atomic distance, compared to the vdW interaction, offers the potential for faster operation speeds for atoms at larger distances and increased qubit connectivity.
-The combination of non-diagonal iSWAP and exchange gates together with the diagonal CZ gate in a single platform can speed-up algorithms and reduce gate count and depth~\cite{Abrams2019, Peterson2020, Krizan2024}.
-In quantum optimization, arbitrary-angle exchange gates allow for particle-number conserving driver terms in VQA circuits~\cite{Wang2020}, and to directly encode optimization sum-constraints within the Parity architecture for quantum optimization, leading to performance benefits~\cite{Drieb-Schoen2023}.
-The recently introduced Parity Twine method~\cite{Klaver2024, Dreier2025} -- providing, for example, the currently most efficient implemention of the quantum Fourier transformation -- also benefits from iSWAP gates with further reduced gate count and circuit dephts.
-Beyond these, iSWAP gates are imperative for implementing promising novel quantum error correction ideas, for example the recently proposed dynamical surface codes~\cite{Eickbusch2025} and directional qLDPC codes~\cite{Geher2025}.
+In particular, the slower decrease of the relevant exchange interaction with atomic distance, compared to the vdW interaction, offers the potential for faster operation speeds for atoms at larger distances and thereby increased qubit connectivity~\cite{Bergonzoni2025}.
+The combination of non-diagonal iSWAP and exchange gates together with the diagonal CZ gate in a single platform can speed up algorithms and reduce gate count and depth~\cite{Abrams2019, Peterson2020, Krizan2024}.
+In quantum optimization, arbitrary-angle exchange gates allow for particle-number-conserving driver terms in variational quantum algorithm circuits~\cite{Wang2020}, and to directly encode optimization sum-constraints within the Parity architecture for quantum optimization, leading to performance benefits~\cite{Drieb-Schoen2023}.
+The recently introduced Parity Twine method~\cite{Klaver2024, Dreier2025} -- providing, for example, the currently most efficient implementation of the quantum Fourier transformation~\cite{Dreier2025, Aumann2026} -- also benefits from iSWAP gates with further reduced gate count and circuit depths.
+Beyond these, iSWAP gates are imperative for implementing promising novel quantum error correction ideas, for example the recently proposed dynamical surface codes~\cite{Eickbusch2025} and directional qLDPC codes~\cite{Geher2025, Gu2026, Nixon2026}.

+In this paper, we demonstrate a native, high-fidelity implementation of iSWAP and exchange gates on neutral-atom QPUs.
+Figure~\ref{fig:fig1_schemes} provides an overview of our approach and results.
+Our protocol leverages direct DDI between two distinct Rydberg states to facilitate the exchange coupling [Figs.~\ref{fig:fig1_schemes}(a, c)].
+By combining quantum optimal control with pulse-smoothing techniques to ease experimental constraints, we achieve high-fidelity pulses for both $^{133}$Cs and $^{88}$Sr while mitigating detrimental vdW interactions, whose relative contribution is strongly different among the two species [Fig.~\ref{fig:fig1_schemes}(b)].
+Finally, we subject our protocol to extensive noise modeling, accounting for both atomic and laser noise sources [Fig.~\ref{fig:fig1_schemes}(c)].
+We demonstrate that even in the presence of these fluctuations, gate fidelities of $99.9\%$ are robustly attainable for both atomic species [Fig.~\ref{fig:fig1_schemes}(d)].